ECN301 Econometric Methods

 Open office 2 hours/week.

 Compulsory exercises and project work involving econometric analysis using computers.
-Compulsory exercises and project work are valid for 2 years.
+(Approved work is valid for two - 2 - years.)

 Reduction of credits: